 Chase Sapphire Reserve card: Best premium rewards card for millennials

-Elite credit cards aren’t always just a status symbol (although they can be).
+Why we picked it: Elite credit cards aren’t always just a status symbol (although they can be).
 The best of them also offer an incredible value if they fit your lifestyle.
-And when it comes to value, not many cards can beat the Chase Sapphire Reserve®.
+And when it comes to value, not many cards can beat the Chase Sapphire Reserve card.

-Sure, it costs $550, but looks at these benefits: You’ll get a $300 annual travel credit (and Chase’s definition of travel is extremely broad), a Priority Pass Select membership which gives your access to more than 1,000 airport lounges and up to a $100 credit for Global Entry/TSA Precheck every four years.
+You’ll get a $300 annual travel credit (and Chase’s definition of travel is extremely broad), a Priority Pass Select membership that gives your access to more than 1,000 airport lounges and up to a $100 credit for Global Entry or TSA PreCheck every four years.
 That’s some impressive value that makes for plush travel.
-Plus, this year you can get up to $60 in DoorDash credits just to make the deal even sweeter.

 Comparing the best credit cards for millennials